Jari Kessler: Early career and skating for Italy

+For Croatia

 2019–20 season

 Kessler competed at the 2020 Croatian Championships where he won his first national title.

 2020–21 season: International debut for Croatia

 Coached by Lorenzo Magri, Angelina Turenko, Alisa Mikonsaari, and Eva Martinek, Kessler made his international debut for Croatia at the 2020 CS Budapest Trophy, where he placed seventh.
 In November, he would win gold at the NRW Trophy in Germany.
 He subsequently finished the season with a twelfth-place finish at the 2021 International Challenge Cup.

-2021–22 season
+2021–22 season: European Championships debut

-Kessler started the season by competing on the 2021–22 ISU Challenger Series, finishing fifteenth at the 2021 CS Nebelhorn, thirteenth at the 2021 CS Cup of Austria, and nineteenth at the 2021 CS Golden Spin of Zagreb.
+Kessler started the season by competing on the 2021–22 ISU Challenger Series, finishing fifteenth at the 2021 CS Nebelhorn Trophy, thirteenth at the 2021 CS Cup of Austria, and nineteenth at the 2021 CS Golden Spin of Zagreb.
 He also finished seventh at the 2021 Budapest Trophy which took place between the first two Challenger Series events.

 In January, Kessler competed at the 2022 European Championships in Tallinn, Estonia, finishing thirty-first in the short program, failing to advance to the free skate segment.
 In February, he took bronze at the Merano Ice Trophy, silver at the Jegvirag Cup, and placed fifth at the 2021 Bellu Memorial.